juditacs/wikt2dict/README.md

 It might take a few minutes.
 The results are in the ```../dat/Wiktionary/Latin/word_pairs``` file.
 The first four columns contain the word pairs, you can ignore the rest.

-If you have enough storage, try running on the English Wiktionary:
+If you have enough storage (6-7GB), try running on the English Wiktionary:

     bash quick_test.sh en